Benchezs/hello-world/README.md

+THIS IS MOHANA KRISHNA
 practicing the GitHub for SE lab.